The Poetic Endings Team

 Don is an experienced funeral director who is passionate about providing bespoke yet affordable funerals for everyone.
 He has arranged and conducted thousands of funerals, and has experience of many different religions, cultures and backgrounds.

-Don worked for a West London firm of undertakers for 10 years before deciding to do things differently.
+Don worked for an undertaker in West London for 10 years before deciding to do things differently.
 He is a member of the National Society of Allied & Independent Funeral Directors (SAIF), a Good Funeral Guide recommended funeral director and has signed the Fair Funeral Pledge.

 Don is married to Ansonet and has two lovely daughters, Danielle and Aoife and two cats, Chocolate and Snowflake.

-Anna arranges creative, thoughtful and sensitive funerals throughout London.
+Anna arranges creative, thoughtful and sensitive funerals in the South London area.

 She lives in Nunhead with her three lovely daughters and their dog, Princess Bubblegum, who loves her daily walks in beautiful Nunhead Cemetery.